Half-Life 2: Episode Three: Development

 Valve announced Episode Three in May 2006, planning to release it by Christmas 2007.
-Concept art surfaced in 2008.
+Concept art appeared in 2007.
 Valve released little information in the following years, with no clarity on whether further Half-Life games were coming.
 In 2011, Wired described Episode Three as vaporware.
-In 2017, Business Insider described it as "the world's most anticipated game", but that it had become a "farce".
+In 2017, Business Insider described it as "the world's most anticipated game", but said that it had become a "farce".

-Valve eventually abandoned episodic development, as they wanted to create more ambitious games.
+Valve eventually canceled Episode Three and abandoned episodic development, as they wanted to create more ambitious games.
 According to the level designer Dario Casali, "We found ourselves creeping ever forward towards, 'Well, let's just keep putting more and more, and more, and more stuff in this game because we want to make it as good as we can,' and then we realized these episodes are turning more into sequels."

 The team became fatigued with Half-Life and struggled to discover new gameplay mechanics.
 The designer Robin Walker said Valve used Half-Life games to "solve some interesting collision of technology and art that had reared itself".
 Working on Episode Three, they failed to find a unifying idea that provided a sense of "wonderment, or opening, or expansion".
 Additionally, Valve had started developing a new game engine, Source 2.
 As developing Half-Life 2 and the original Source engine simultaneously had created problems, Valve delayed development of a new Half-Life until Source 2 was complete.

 After completing other projects, such as the multiplayer game Left 4 Dead (2008), the team felt the opportunity to create Episode Three had passed.
 The engineer David Speyrer said this was wrong in hindsight and that Valve could have completed it in two years.
 Newell felt completing Episode Three just to continue the story would have been a "copout", and said: "The failure, my personal failure, was being stumped.
 I couldn't figure out why doing Episode Three was pushing anything forward."